ArturoSer/NoteTaker/README.md

 WHEN I click on the Write icon in the navigation at the top of the page THEN I am presented with empty fields to enter a new note title and the note’s text in the right-hand column
 ```

+## Usage

+First you must go to the project directory and integrate the terminal
+Then you run "node index.js"
+Lastly you type into your browser "http://localhost:3001" to see the application display!